fireandlion/onedayonebook/_books/madam-hats-cant-find-her-hat.md

 ---
 # Only fill in page metadata here.
 # The page content is auto-filled from it.
-title: ""
+title: "Madam Hats can't find her hat"
-description: ""
+description: "Madam Hats loves her hats.
+But what will she do when her favourite hat goes missing?"
 contributors:
-  writer: ""
+  writer: "Makaepeya Christinah Mapatha"
-  illustrator: ""
+  illustrator: "Reshoketswe Motau"
-  designer: ""
+  designer: "RJ Palmer"
-  editor: ""
+  editor: "Jocelyn Newmarch"
   publisher: ""
   other: ""
 original-language: ""